 Hispanic Heritage Month is Sept.
 15-Oct.
-15. Learn about and celebrate the history and cultures of people of Hispanic or Latinx ancestry.
-They may have roots in Spain, Mexico, the Caribbean and Central and South America.
+15, 2023.
+Learn about and celebrate the history and cultures of people of Hispanic or Latinx ancestry.
+They may have roots in Spain, Mexico, the Caribbean or Central and South America.
 The impact of Hispanic and Latinx people can be felt in Seattle and across Washington.

 Seattle’s South Park neighborhood and White Center have long been home to Latinx families and businesses.
 In addition, the influence is being seen more and more in SeaTac and Burien.

 “Hispanic Heritage Month should be a reminder to all of us about the positive contributions Latinx communities, including Latinx immigrants, have made in communities across the U.S.,” said Osbaldo Hernandez, co-owner of Frelard Tamales.
 “Latinx folks are a crucial part of America’s fabric who have helped write the history and the story of the United States.”

 Additionally, here’s a cool introduction to select businesses: Visit Seattle and Intentionalist (with support from Seattle Sounders FC) are hosting Visit Seattle-sponsored tabs offering freebies to people who show up and ask.
 Here’s how it works and who is being featured.

 Sounders FC has been celebrating all month, and it culminates Wednesday, Oct.
 4, at Lumen Field.
 The club takes on LA Galaxy and celebrates Latinx Heritage Month.
 A special group ticket offer for fans includes a ticket to the home match and an item of their choice from Latinx-owned restaurant Maiz.